• Home

 6. The field judge in conjunction with the athletic director of a game may make on the spot rules variations to accommodate the participation

-of disabled athletes.
-All such changes should be made with safety as the preeminent concern.
+should be made with safety as the preeminent concern.

 7. The athletic director of a game may establish objective classes for that game.
 Some examples are Masters, Lightweight, Novice, etc.